 But of course that would be a lie.

-1. I’m human.
+1. I’m human and so are you.
 This is what we do.
 This is actually a part of the climb.
 We forget our most precious lessons.
 Part of the process is learning how to bring ourselves back every time we stray from our truth.
 Leaving space in the day to quiet the mind and connect to the deeper wisdom inside of us is very helpful here.
 30 seconds a day counts.

 2. I’m impatient.
 So impatient that at different times I have been willing to sacrifice my health, relationships, and enjoyment of life in order to climb faster.
 I’ve (repeatedly) learned the hard way that this strategy backfires every single time.

 Why am I in such a hurry?
 Why are you?
-Well, it makes a lot of sense that we need to race to the top of whatever hill we are climbing (i.e. finishing our to-do list, losing weight, career success, wealth accumulation, artistic expression, etc.) if we are using this accomplishment as our permission to fully enjoy life, to feel good about ourselves, etc. Why do we think it is possible to stress ourselves into a state of peace and fun?
+Well, it makes a lot of sense that we need to race to the top of whatever hill we are climbing (i.e. finishing our to-do list, losing weight, career success, wealth accumulation, artistic expression, etc.) if we are using this accomplishment as our permission to fully enjoy life, to feel good about ourselves, etc. It isn’t possible to accomplish your goals more quickly and easily from a state of stress and anxiety.
+This is what keeps them out of reach.

 3. I’m tired.
 OK I’ll admit it.
-There is a part of me that is really sick of climbing.
+There is a part of me that from time to time gets really sick of climbing.
 This is the other reason I want to put my head down and race furiously up the hill.
-I secretly don’t want to climb anymore.
+Sometimes I don’t want to climb anymore.
 Maybe I’m lazy.
 Maybe I’m terrified and exhausted of constantly putting myself “out there”.
 Maybe I just want to “make it” to the top so that climbing becomes optional.

 The only problem with this line of thinking is that it is totally delusional.
 Because we are always climbing.
 Part of the great cosmic joke is that even in our refusal to climb we are still climbing.
 We are just doing so with a lot more resistance to the process.

-Surrendering to the climb – and falling in love with the process – is clearly a work in progress for me.
-But over the last couple of years I have noticed that I can bring myself back to this truth more quickly.
+Falling in love with the climb is clearly a work in progress for me.
+But over the last several years I have noticed that I can bring myself back to this truth more quickly.
 And like a spiral staircase each time around the bend I come back with a little more perspective.

-I can see that the more I slow down and trust the process the less impatience, anxiety, and general frustration I experience on my climb.
-I can also see that when I allow things to flow more of the results I seek flow toward me.
+I can see that the more I slow down and trust my inner guidance the less impatience, anxiety, and general frustration I experience on my climb.
+I can also see that when I allow things to flow more of the results I seek flow toward me far more quickly and effortlessly.

-I don’t have to push so hard to do and am getting more and more glimpses of what it is like to be on the right hill.
+We don’t have to push so hard to do.
+We can enjoy the glorious opportunity to be on our hill.
 And to enjoy the view.

 Interestingly, back in 2008 – a few weeks after hearing this voice inside my head – I ran up the entire hill from bottom to top and then some.
 And you know how I did it?